Hyundai's focus on quality risks emerging market share

 "Hyundai has worked well in India because they offered feature-rich products at the right pricing," said Deepesh Rathore, managing director for India at research firm IHS Automotive.
 "I'm not very convinced about their argument."

-Its 14 percent share of India's passenger vehicle market exceeds that of General Motors (GM.N), Volkswagen (VOWG_p.DE), Ford (F.N) and Nissan (7201.T) combined.
+Its 14 percent share of India's passenger vehicle market exceeds that of General Motors, Volkswagen, Ford and Nissan combined.

 But as rivals scale up to meet a forecast doubling in Indian sales to 4.9 million by 2016, according to IHS Automotive, Hyundai will be stuck at its existing capacity for the foreseeable future.